skawo/Zelda-64DD-Expansion-Disk-Template/README.md

 Provided is a general working template with rudimentary error handling and a few examples of what can be done using the game hooks.

-This code has been created using the excellent <a href="https://github.com/LuigiBlood/zelda_dawn_dusk">Zelda: Dawn and Dusk</a> mod by Captain Seedy-Eye and LuigBlood as a guide.
+This code has been created using the excellent <a href="https://github.com/LuigiBlood/zelda_dawn_dusk">Zelda: Dawn and Dusk</a> mod by Captain Seedy-Eye and LuigiBlood as a guide.

 # Building
 Requires Python 3 and WSL/Linux.